Amenhotep (High Priest of Amun)

-Unfortunately, there is no hard evidence concerning the identity of his wife (wives?).
-Recently it has been proposed that he may have been married to Hrere, but at the moment this remains highly speculative.

 The "Transgression against the High Priest"

 From several references in the Tomb Robbery Papyri (Pap.
 Mayer A; Pap.
 B.M.
 10383; Pap.
 B.M.
 10052) it can be deduced that, sometime prior to the start of the era known as the Wehem Mesut, the Viceroy of Kush Pinehesy attacked Thebes and removed the High Priest Amenhotep from office.

 During the first decades of the 20th century there was much confusion about both the date of what became called "the Suppression" and about the exact role played by Pinehesy.
 Whereas an early Egyptologist as Wilhelm Spiegelberg assumed that it was Amenhotep himself who rebelled, Sethe showed that Amenhotep was the victim rather than the oppressor.
 More often than not "the Suppression" was placed in the reign of Ramesses IX or in the early years of Ramesses XI.
 It is now commonly accepted that the suppression took place only shortly before the Wehem Mesut, which started in year 19 of Ramesses XI.
 It has been suggested that this "Renaissance" may have been proclaimed to mark the end of a troublesome period of which the removal from office of Amenhotep was a part.

 In a very detailed study, Kim Ridealgh has shown that the traditional translation "suppression" of the Egyptian term "thj" is misleading, since it suggests that Amenhotep was somehow besieged and/or robbed of his freedom.
 The term rather denotes a more general act of aggression.
 Therefore, a more neutral translation like "transgression against the High Priest" is to be preferred.